JamesMura/bootstrap/README.md

     Postgresql 9.1 (http://postgresapp.com/)
     Chef and chef client
     Rackspace client

-Go to some folder where you want to store the code and create a folder called “virtualenv”, e.g.

-    $ mkdir -p ~/Code/unicef/ureport/virtualenv

 Then your pip

     $ sudo easy_install pip
     $ pip install virtualenv

+    If $ pip install virtualenv fails with the message "Permission Denied", try
+    $sudo pip install virtualenv

+Go to some folder where you want to store the code and create a folder called “virtualenv”, e.g.

+    $ mkdir -p ~/Code/unicef/ureport/virtualenv

 Go in there and run virtualenv